vedro-universe/vedro-docs/blog/2023-05-14-whats-new-vedro-v1.9/index.md

 ## Introducing Parameterized Scenario Decorators

-Last but certainly not least, Vedro v1.9 brings the advantage of [Relaxed Grammar Restrictions On Decorators](https://peps.python.org/pep-0614/), allowing you to skip individual parameterized scenarios:
+Last but certainly not least, Vedro v1.9 brings the advantage of <Link to="https://peps.python.org/pep-0614/">Relaxed Grammar Restrictions On Decorators</Link>, allowing you to skip individual parameterized scenarios:

 ```python
 import vedro